 The racism and physical abuse by peers Footnote 117 experienced by Tokelauan scholarship students, who were brought to Aotearoa New Zealand and placed in Sedgley Boys’ home (Anglican), was compounded by the failure to adequately prepare the students.
 While students were in the top of their class in Tokelau, language difficulties meant they were placed in lower ability classes in Aotearoa New Zealand.
 Footnote 118 Parents sent their children to be educated expecting they would return to Tokelau with qualifications and skills to serve their communities.
 However, the students often failed exams.
 Feeling shame for embarrassing their families, most students stayed in Aotearoa New Zealand.
 Footnote 119

-Dr Tamasailau Suaali’i-Sauni explains that for Pacific survivors and their kāinga, “shame is a big thing, it’s a big thing in any culture, but it’s a big thing in Pacific cultures where hierarchies of respect make it difficult for those who are not in positions of power to express themselves”.
+Dr Tamasailau Suaali’i-Sauni explains that for Pacific survivors and their kainga, “shame is a big thing, it’s a big thing in any culture, but it’s a big thing in Pacific cultures where hierarchies of respect make it difficult for those who are not in positions of power to express themselves”.
 Footnote 120

 Abuse and neglect in care could ultimately impact a person’s ability to fakatupuolamoui, to live vigorously and abundantly.
 Niuean survivor Jason Fenton explains: